-A condition similar to schizophrenia, but with less severe symptoms, is schizotypal personality disorder.
-People with this condition sometimes experience psychotic episodes; however, the episodes tend to be less intense, less frequent and of shorter duration than those of schizophrenia.
+A condition similar to schizophrenia, but with less severe symptoms, is a schizotypal personality disorder.
+People with this condition sometimes experience psychotic episodes; however, the episodes tend to be less intense, less frequent, and of shorter duration than those of schizophrenia.

 What Kind of Disorder is Schizophrenia?